Town of Atherton

 Remote Public Comments:

-Meeting participants are encouraged to submit public comments before the meeting.
+Meeting participants are encouraged to submit public comments in writing before the meeting.
 The following email will be monitored during the meeting and public comments will be documented for the record.

 This Agenda may not reflect the actual order of items.
 The order of items is subject to change based on Council action.